CaTS-Bench: Can Language Models Describe Time Series?: Experiments

-No model consistently dominates across all categories.
-Models handle binary-choice time series comparisons better, likely due to the narrower range of options.
-Matching a time series to a caption is harder than the reverse, and plot matching is the most challenging, highlighting a key VLM weakness: linking numeric patterns with visual features.
-Proprietary models (\texttt{GPT-4o}, \texttt{Gemini 2.0 Flash}) lead, while among open-source models, \texttt{Phi-4 M.I.} excels in time series and statistical reasoning.
-Finetuning on TSC yields mixed results: some models (e.g., \texttt{Phi-4 M.I.}, \texttt{Idefics 2}) gain in specific sub-tasks, while others drop in performance.
-Notably, finetuning often fails to improve Q\&A accuracy, likely due to task misalignment and catastrophic forgetting.
-As Table~\ref{tab:qa_eval} shows, humans achieve the highest overall scores, though top models sometimes outperform them on distraction-prone tasks.
-Notably, all models perform near-random on plot matching, whereas humans score nearly perfectly.
-Despite the tasks' apparent simplicity, they reveal fundamental limitations in VLMs' temporal reasoning capabilities which suggests the need to address basic time series understanding before tackling more complex applications.
+Models show no consistent winner across tasks.
+Binary time series comparisons are easier, likely due to the narrower decision space, while caption matching is harder, and plot matching is hardest.
+Proprietary models lead, and \texttt{Phi-4 M.I.} is the strongest open-source model overall.
+Humans achieve the highest overall scores and are nearly perfect on plot matching, where all models remain near random.
+Despite the tasks' apparent simplicity, they reveal fundamental limitations in VLMs' temporal reasoning capabilities, which suggests the need to address basic time series understanding before tackling more complex applications.

+Temporal matching also unveils significant weaknesses, with results shown in Figure~\ref{fig:datematch-heatmap}.
+Models perform near chance on long sequences ($\approx 20$--$35\%$), with accuracy degrading as the queried time moves further from the series start in most models, while short sequences (length $=6$) provide higher accuracy ($\approx 50$--$57\%$).
+These results indicate that current language models struggle with exact index-based temporal reasoning from text, and increased model scale does not reliably mitigate this limitation.
+See Appendix~\ref{sec:temp-match-appendix} for more information about temporal buckets, baseline, and detailed results.

+\paragraph{Modality Ablations for Temporal Matching.} Table~\ref{tab:vision_vs_text} compares model accuracy on \textit{mid2} Temporal Matching questions when the same underlying time series is provided as numeric text, as a plotted image, or as both image and text.
+Image-only input yields higher accuracy than text-only input for most models and often reaches the highest performance for a given model, suggesting that visual structure strongly supports coarse temporal localization.

+However, adding numeric text alongside the image frequently degrades performance, indicating that many models struggle to jointly integrate visual and textual representations of the same time series.
+This multimodal interference is evident for models such as \textit{Gemini 2.0 Flash}, \textit{GPT-4o}, and \textit{LLaMA-90B}, where image-only accuracy exceeds image-and-text performance.

+Notably, only the newer \textit{InternVL3} \citep{zhu2025internvl3exploringadvancedtraining} models, particularly the larger InternVL variants, consistently benefit from multimodal input and achieve the highest accuracies in the combined setting.
+These results suggest that while vision alone can aid approximate temporal reasoning, effective fusion of redundant visual and numeric signals remains a challenge for most models, with successful multimodal integration emerging only in more recent architectures.